ServerWrestler/rss2mastodon/README.md

 # rss2mastodon

-An example on how to post an XML feed to a Mastodon account.
+Post an RSS or Atom feed to a Mastodon account.
+Uses PHP CLI and composer.
+No database or web server required.

 Please reference the comments in index.php for more information.